 With a gorgeous, unassuming design and incredibly easy upgradability, Dell's XPS Tower Special Edition seemed hard to improve on.
-But Dell found a way, giving its sleek PC a handy USB-C port, better configuration options, and, most notably, Intel's speedy new 8th-generation processors.
+But Dell found a way, giving one of its best gaming PCs a handy USB-C port, better configuration options, and, most notably, Intel's speedy new 8th-generation processors.
 The Dell XPS Tower has long been the PC to get if you favor stylish simplicity over sharp angles and flashing lights, and it's only gotten better with age.

 Same Great Design with One Neat Upgrade

 There's no reason to mess with a great thing, which is why Dell's latest XPS Tower Special Edition looks nearly identical to previous models.
 You've still got the same sleek chassis and striking silver faceplate that make an equally good fit for both offices and gaming dens.

 The XPS Tower also retains the same brilliant tool-free upgradability that it borrowed from the Alienware Aurora, which lets you pop the machine open and remove the graphics card without lifting a screwdriver.
 At 15.22 x 14 x 7 inches, the XPS Tower is still one of the most unassumingly compact desktops around, with a design that's even more desk-friendly than the Alienware Aurora, and shorter than the Corsair One.

 There is one small but notable change, however: a front-facing USB-C port.
 This brings the XPS Tower up to speed with other gaming desktops such as the MSI Infinite and Acer Aspire GX, and provides an easy means of hooking up your (probably growing) collection of USB-C gadgets.
 I would have liked to have seen a Thunderbolt port for extra-fast storage transfers, but USB-C is a nice step forward.

 Performance: A Big 8th-Gen Boost